• Skip to Content

 Overview

-We also offer Joint Areas of Concentration.
-Quite common at New College are AOCs combining two disciplines, with study in each not necessarily sufficient for a major in either (e.g. Physics/Mathematics).
-For a Joint AOC in Physics, we require a two-semester Introductory Physics sequence (with two semesters of lab), Classical Mechanics, Electricity and Magnetism, and Modern Physics (with lab).
+Quite common at New College are interdisciplinary or Applied Physics AOCs.
+For such AOC we require a two-semester Introductory Physics sequence (with two semesters of lab); Modern Physics (with one semester of lab); and two higher level courses to choose from: Classical Mechanics; Quantum Mechanics; Thermal Physics; Electrodynamics, Optics.
 In addition, co-requisite courses in mathematics are required.
 The senior thesis should be related to physics.
 Some of our graduates go on to work for industry or government, but most continue their education in graduate school.

-The physics faculty teach general education courses for non-majors.
-In addition to the introductory physics sequence taken by most science students, the physics faculty periodically offer courses such as Descriptive Astronomy, The Structure of Nature, and Seeing the Light, open to all students interested in exploring fundamental questions about the physical universe.
+In addition to the introductory physics sequence taken by most science students, the physics faculty regularly offer courses such as Descriptive Astronomy and Science of Light and Color, open to all students interested in exploring fundamental questions about the physical universe.

 Faculty in Physics